 Hitherfield is a co-ed, independent school for children in pre-school to grade 8.
-Hitherfield fosters high expectations of students, that are tempered by dedicated teachers and the individual support they provide.
-Situated on 82 acres of pristine rolling countryside, 10 minutes from downtown Milton, Hitherfield School offers an array of outdoor activities including cross-country skiing, and space to play.
+Hitherfield fosters high expectations of students, that are tempered by dedicated teachers and the individual support that they provide.
+Situated on 82 acres of pristine rolling countryside, 10 minutes from downtown Milton, Hitherfield School offers an array of outdoor activities and ample space to play.
 At Hitherfield traditional values go hand in hand with nurturing critical thinking, creativity and discovery.

 82 acres: A beautiful landscape in a rural setting, just West of the GTA